 The Disney Magic also hosts special cruises, including the Marvel Day at Sea, the Very Merrytime Cruise, and Halloween on the High Seas.

-If you want to take a cruise on the Disney Magic, be sure to book with Get Away Today.
+If you want to take a cruise on the Disney Magic ship, be sure to book with Get Away Today.
 When you mention Family Travel Magazine, you get an extra $25 on board credit!
 Give their agents a call at 877-510-2929.